 For FJD$230 (approx NZD$160 / €100) per person, it was a bit of a splurge, but apart from the Fiji Village Tour we had booked, we didn’t intend on doing many other tourist activities during our stay.

 Transport to/from Port Denerau

-Obviously the early start was too much for our driver who was visibly struggling to stay awake.
+The early start appeared to be too much for our driver who was visibly struggling to stay awake.
 I was having visions of our bus ploughing into a sugar cane field as I watched his eyelids droop.
-Thankfully we hit some traffic around the turn-off to Denerau which seemed to jolt him awake long enough to get us to our destination.
+Thankfully we hit some traffic around the turn-off to Denerau which jolted him awake long enough to get us to our destination.
 I’ve never been so happy to get off a bus!